 Banking, Money and Taxes in Japan

 The Japanese banking system is one of the best and most reliable in the world.
-Expats banking in Japan have a variety of international and local banks to choose from, making opening an account an easy process.
+Expats banking in Japan have a variety of international and local banks to choose from.
+This makes opening an account an easy process.

 However, expats may be surprised to learn that Japan remains a largely cash-based society.
-Almost all transactions are done in cash and credit cards are usually reserved for very large purchases.
-Luckily, it is quite safe to walk around with a considerable amount of cash, although the usual precautions should always be taken.
+Most transactions are done in cash and credit cards are usually reserved for very large purchases.
+Luckily, it's quite safe to walk around with a considerable amount of cash, although the usual precautions should always be taken.

 The local currency is the Japanese Yen, usually abbreviated to JPY or ¥.
-It is one of the most traded currencies in the world, alongside the US Dollar and the Euro.
+It's one of the most traded currencies in the world, alongside the US Dollar and the Euro.

 The Japanese Yen is available in the following denominations: